 LOCATION

 Join us at the Yarrow Point public dock downhill from the fountain.
-The derby is on Saturday, July 2nd, and fishing begins at 7:00am and wraps up around 9:30am.
+The derby is on Thursday, July 4th, and fishing begins at 7:30am and wraps up around 9:30am.
 Prizes are awarded immediately after that.
 A few boxes of donuts and some coffee always seem to appear, but we suggest a quick breakfast for the kids before heading to the dock.

 TIPS & TRICKS